25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 }

-// Create a list of parts.
+// Create a list of parts
 List<Part> parts = new List<Part>();

 // Add parts to the list.